 Mapping

-You may have heard of the term mapping.
-What is mapping?
-Mapping is the ability of the vacuum to learn a home’s floor plan.
-This will allow the vacuum to clean your home the most efficiently.
+Mapping is the ability of the vacuum to learn a home’s floor plan, allowing it to clean your home more efficiently.
+Robotic vacuums come with and without smart mapping features.

-Self Emptying Robot Vacuum
+Self-Emptying Robot Vacuum

 As your vacuum makes its way through cleaning your floors, it will pick up debris, much like upright vacuums or canister traditional vacuums.
 Your vacuum will come with a bin that collects the debris.